-In any case in which custody or visitation is in dispute, the court may appoint a psychological evaluator or custody evaluator and order that an evaluation be conducted if, in the opinion of the court, or upon the recommendation of a mediator, there is a need for such service.
+In any case in which custody or visitation is in dispute, the court may appoint a psychological evaluator or custody evaluator and order that an evaluation be conducted if, in the opinion of the court there is a need for such service.

-An "Order Appointing Child Custody Evaluator" (Judicial Council form FL-327) must be used for orders appointing a custody evaluator, and the court or parties may also attach Monterey County Local Court form CI-151 "Supplement to Order Appointing Child Custody Evaluator."
+An "Order Appointing Child Custody Evaluator" (Judicial Council form FL-327) must be used for orders appointing a custody evaluator, and the court or parties may also attach Monterey County Local Court form Cl-151 "Supplement to Order Appointing Child Custody Evaluator."

-When an evaluation is ordered, and an evaluator appointed each party shall contact the evaluator within seven (7) days or as otherwise directed by the judge.
+When an evaluation is ordered, and an evaluator appointed, each party shall contact the evaluator within seven (7) days or as otherwise directed by the judge.
 The court may appoint a person the court has determined possesses the necessary qualifications.